sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 53. ### What are the limitations of React?
+    Apart from the advantages, there are few limitations of React too,

     1. React is just a view library, not a full framework.
     2. There is a learning curve for beginners who are new to web development.